 If you're not a morning person, having a convenient cup of coffee available can make or break your entire day.
 This article lays out a step-by-step decision guide to help you find the perfect drip coffee maker for your home.
 We then provide more detailed background information about the world of coffee and coffee makers.
-Our best drip coffee makers review focuses on traditional drip coffee makers.
-If you're interested in other methods of brewing coffee, from pod machines to pour-over and French press to espresso, check out our top picks and helpful advice on choosing the best coffee maker of any type and our favorite accessories to craft your perfect morning routine.
+Our drip coffee makers review focuses on traditional drip coffee makers.
+If you're interested in other methods of brewing coffee, from pod machines to pour-over and French press to espresso, check out our top picks and helpful advice on choosing the right coffee maker of any type and our favorite accessories to craft your perfect morning routine.

 Choosing the Right Drip Coffee Maker